For Morrow’s Restaurant Labor Day is a ‘labor of love’ as they help neighborhood recover after Ida

-Morrow’s Restaurant is serving up barbecue chicken and read beans and giving free meals to anyone who stops by.
+Morrow’s Restaurant is serving up barbecue chicken and red beans and giving free meals to anyone who stops by.

 Morrow’s Co-owner and Executive Chef Lenora Chong says she feels like it is her responsibility as a business owner to do her part and give back during these tough times.